28 October 1957

 12 November 1975

-Ronnie was surprised by Eamonn at Thames Television's Euston Road Studios, in the very same week he had achieved national fame at the Royal Variety Show.
+Ronnie was surprised by Eamonn at Thames Television's Euston Road Studios, in the very same week he had achieved national fame appearing on the Royal Variety Show.
 His cabaret act, which features members of his family, was honed through a long and successful career working in clubs.
-His guests include Larry Grayson and Mike Yarwood.
+His guests include comedians Larry Grayson and Mike Yarwood.

 9 March 1977